 1. Introduction

-This Permanent Document describes the deliverables for candidate solutions to be considered in the selection of an ISAR split rendering solution of the IVAS codec standard.
+This Permanent Document describes the deliverables for candidate solutions to be considered in the selection of an ISAR split rendering solution of the IVAS codec standard targeted in Phase/Track 2/a of the ISAR work [1].

 The deliverables shall meet the schedule specified in the ISAR Work Plan [1].